Neal Bishop: Blackpool

 Bishop signed for Championship club Blackpool on 2 August 2013 on a five-month contract.
 He scored his first goal for Blackpool in a 2–1 win over AFC Bournemouth on 14 September 2013.
 On 2 December 2013, Bishop extended his contract at Blackpool until the end of the 2013–14 season.

 Scunthorpe United

 Bishop signed for newly promoted League One club Scunthorpe United on 19 June 2014 on a two-year contract.

 Mansfield Town

 Bishop signed for League Two club Mansfield Town on 6 June 2018.
 He was released by Mansfield at the end of the 2019–20 season.

 Non-League

 Bishop joined Scarborough Athletic in September 2020 after turning down offers from a number of clubs higher in the football pyramid.
 After the season was annulled, Bishop announced his departure from the club in March 2021.

 On 17 May 2021, Bishop joined Gainsborough Trinity in a player-coach role.
+He held the role of manager at the club from May 2022, overseeing a play-off defeat before stepping down in September 2023.

 On 24 May 2022, Bishop was appointed joint-manager at Gainsborough along with Damon Parkinson.
+Bishop resigned as manager and departed in September 2023, citing personal reasons.